Why migrating from Delphi is relevant today

 -

-Our team has gained a wide pool of expertise in various programming languages, from the rarest to the most popular ones.
+Our team has worked with a wide range of programming languages, from popular platforms to rare and legacy technologies.

 -